Common Questions About Drum Waste Disposal

 - Hazardous and non-hazardous waste materials can be stored and transported in pails, drums and transportation containers, like tankers or railcars

 - Containers should be durable, weather-resistant, and corrosion-resistant

 - The proper container needs to be compatible with the materials being stored.
 For example, highly-corrosive materials should be stored in plastic drums or plastic-lined steel drums.
 Steel drums work best for non-corrosive and flammable liquids.

 - If you are reusing drums for waste storage, it’s important know if the previously stored materials and current materials are compatible or non-compatible.
 A suggestion from the EPA, if you frequently reuse containers, consider “assigning” wastes to certain containers.

+Depending on your business, how much waste you produce and what type, you may collect it over time and opt for less frequent, larger-scale transfers to waste facilities.
+In some cases, it’s a more cost-effective or convenient option.
 Whether you dispose of your waste quickly or you bulk up waste material to be removed by the trailer load, you need to ensure it’s safely and properly stored on your premises.

-- Keep containers sealed to prevent release and other materials to enter/contaminate
+- Keep containers sealed to prevent release and other materials to enter/contaminate.

-- Store containerized waste in an area that’s clearly marked, is inaccessible to unauthorized personnel, and prevents contamination
+- Store containerized waste in an area that’s clearly marked, is inaccessible to unauthorized personnel and prevents contamination.

-- Ensure adequate training for all employees, even if their day-to-day tasks do not include waste management
+- Ensure adequate training for all employees, even if their day-to-day tasks do not include waste management.